nmelnick/x1c7-hackintosh/README.md

-# macOS on Thinkpad X1 Carbon 7th Generation
+# macOS on ThinkPad X1 Carbon Gen 7 / X1 Yoga Gen 4

+## This fork is temporary

+This is temporary while I put together a patch set.
+It exists to:

+* bump to OpenCore 0.7.6
+* suss out bugs in the X1Y4
+* allow support for Monterey

+## Original README follows:

 OpenCore-based Hackintosh EFI and guide for Lenovo Thinkpad X1 Carbon Gen 7.
 This guide has been generated for both the model numbers specified below.

 <p float="center">